Progress on Living Water Smart Actions

 • Development of a Water Science Strategy, which will focus on ways to share research information to advance water science in B.C., is underway.

 • Through the Ministry of Education and Living Water Smart, government supported development of the BC Green Games – a digital competition to inspire environmental action in schools.
-Year one prizes have been awarded and the competition is now open for the second year.
+This annual competition has been running since 2008.

 • The Living Water Smart implementation team produced a self-guided Home Water Assessment to assess residential water use and behaviour.
 The Home Water Assessment was included with LiveSmart BC’s home energy assessment, which was undertaken in 40,000 homes.
 Many British Columbians have shared their stories and ideas about reducing water use in their homes.